 According to Paul Tol's technical note, the

-muted color schemes are colorblind safe.
+muted colour schemes are colourblind safe.
+The

-colorblind vision and is intended to fill labeled cells.
+colourblind vision and is intended to fill labeled cells.

 dark schemes are not very distinct in either normal or

-colorblind vision and should be used as a text background or to highlight
+colourblind vision and should be used as a text background or to highlight

 a cell in a table.